na-na-hi/renget/archive/tmd2many_items.md

 Roseli Berry | A rich, sweet berry with a sophisticated bitter undertone.
 (2 Sweet, 1 Bitter) | 50₽ Kee Berry | A spicy flavor with an extreme bitter aftertaste.
 (2 Spicy, 2 Dry) | 50₽ Maranga Berry | A berry with a very bitter exterior, with a very sweet core.
-(2 Sweet, 2 Bitter) | 50₽
+(2 Sweet, 2 Bitter) | 50₽ Canob Berry | A savory berry with a fatty, rich taste.
+Slightly sweet.
+Said to be just like meat.
+(1 Dry, 1 Sweet) | 225₽ Tame Berry | A savory berry with a juicy, tender flavor.
+Said to be just like meat.
+(1 Dry, 1 Sweet) | 250₽ Kenchic Berry | A fainter, savory flavor of berry, with sinewy fibers.
+Darkens with time.
+Said to be just like meat.
+(1 Dry, 1 Sweet) | 200₽

 ## Prepared and Cooked Foods
 !!! note Items that are the result of combining different ingredients to produce a food.